-If the characters didn't attack him, Sniveller is now a prisoner; what the characters do with him may well set the tone for the rest of the adventure.
+If the characters didn't attack him, Sniveller is now their prisoner; what the characters do with him may well set the tone for the rest of the adventure.
 How cold-blooded are they?

 Do they kill him?
 Tie him up?
 Let him go free?
 Take him to Mel?
-If Sniveller is tied up he will attempt to wriggle free at the earliest opportunity, whether he succeeds or not, is up to the GM (the GM may also wish to roll one die - on a roll of 1 or 2, Sniveller does indeed escape).
+If Sniveller is tied up he will attempt to wriggle free at the earliest opportunity, whether he succeeds or not, is up to the referee (the referee may also wish to roll one die every 10 minutes - on a roll of 1 or 2, Sniveller does indeed escape).

 - A wide archway leads to a passageway to the east. - An alcove in the north wall houses a stout black door bound with iron.
-The door is locked but can be 'picked' with a DL 12 roll.
+The door is locked but can be picked with a DL 12 roll.